hema-dc/ML-Deployment/README.md

 3. Plan / Design
       * Design the potential deployment pipeline
       * Plan the deployment strategy
+      * Plan the metrics to be monitored
 4. Execute
       * Deploy the model
       * Review the deployment strategy
 5. Evaluate / Review
-      * Monitor the model
+      * Monitor the metrics of the model
-      * Observability
+      * Observability - Model health, Data health and Service health

 ## Large Organisations
 1. Gather / Assess